douglas-guyett-mg/crimson-pangolin/documentation/consciousness/README.md

-# Consciousness Folder — Structure and Usage (Platform-Independent)
+# Consciousness Folder - Structure and Usage (Platform-Independent)

 Author: Augment Agent
 Status: Draft v0.1
-Last updated: 2025-10-29
+Last updated: 2025-11-04

 ## 1) Purpose
-- Provide a modular, technology-agnostic specification for SI’s self-concept (“consciousness”).
+- Provide a modular, technology-agnostic specification for SI's self-concept ("consciousness").
-- Serve as reference “code” the working-memory subsystem can assemble into live prompts.
+- Implement the Daemon Interface to provide consciousness data to other daemons and Working Memory.
 - Define verification requirements that keep SI aligned with core engineering tenets.

 ## 2) Contents